concourse/infrastructure/README.md

 our vaults)
   * The command will generate a `gsutil` command to upload the encrypted bundle to `gs://concourse-greenpeace/vault/production/data.tar`
+* `scripts/write-secret` allows creating/modifying a secret in an environment's
+  vault
+  * `./scripts/write-secret production concourse/main/my_secret 123456`
+  * `./scripts/write-secret production concourse/main/my_secret foo=123 bar=456`
+  * The script is a specialization of `scripts/edit-secrets`, meaning it updates the data bundle for an environment.
+You probably don't want to use `scripts/edit-secrets` directly, and should use this instead
 * `scripts/edit-secrets` allows editing an existing secrets data bundle for an environment
+  * Note: you *probably* want `scripts/write-secret`, since editing secrets by hand is a bit of a challenge
   * e.g. `./scripts/edit-secrets production`, will open `$EDITOR` (defaulting
     to `vi`)
   * Secret values must be base64 encoded